elastic/kibana/src/plugins/embeddable/public/public.api.md

     updateInput(changes: Partial<I>): void;
 }

+// Warning: (ae-missing-release-tag) "isContextMenuTriggerContext" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const isContextMenuTriggerContext: (context: unknown) => context is EmbeddableContext;

 // Warning: (ae-missing-release-tag) "isErrorEmbeddable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)